-- 1. During lunch periods in which a student is allowed to leave campus; - 2.
-During the regular school day and while the student is going to and from school on TPHS transportation; - 3.
-For any expulsion offense committed away from TPHS property and not at a school-sponsored or school-related event, if the misconduct creates a substantial disruption to the educational environment: - 4.
-For any expulsion offense committed while on TPHS property or while attending a school-sponsored or school-related activity TPHS or another school in Texas; - 5.
-For any school-related misconduct, regardless of time or location; - 6.
-When criminal mischief is committed on or off TPHS property or at a school-related event; - 7.
-When retaliation against a school employee or volunteer occurs or is threatened, regardless of time or location: - 8.
-When the student commits a felony, including those provided by Texas Education Code §§ 37.006 or 37.0081, regardless of time or location; - 9.
-While the student is attending any school-related activity, regardless of time or location; and - 10.
-While the student is in transit to or from school or to or from school-related activities or events.
+- 1. During the regular school day and while the student is going to and from school on TPHS transportation; - 2.
+During lunch periods in which a student is allowed to leave campus; - 3.
+While the student is attending any school-related activity, regardless of time or location; - 4.
+For any school-related misconduct, regardless of time or location; - 5.
+For any expulsion offense committed while on TPHS property or while attending a school-sponsored or school-related activity TPHS or another school in Texas; - 6.
+For any expulsion offense committed away from TPHS property and not at a school-sponsored or school-related event, if the misconduct creates a substantial disruption to the educational environment; - 7.
+While the student is in transit to or from school or to or from school-related activities or events; - 8.
+When retaliation against a school employee or volunteer occurs or is threatened, regardless of time or location; - 9.
+When the student commits a felony, including those provided by Texas Education Code §§ 37.006 or 37.0081, regardless of time or location; - 10.
+When criminal mischief is committed on or off TPHS property or at a school-related event; and